President’s Budget Includes Subsidized Employment and Job Training Opportunities

 President Obama's budget blueprint released Monday lays out spending priorities for the nation.
 The proposal calls for Congress to support employment and job training opportunities for unemployed workers through the Pathways Back to Work Fund.
 This proposal indicates that the president recognizes that the economic recovery must be inclusive to be complete.

-The president first called for funds for subsidized jobs last September when he announced the American Jobs Act.
+The president first called for funds for subsidized jobs in last September when he announced the American Jobs Act.
 It called for $5 billion in funding to be divided among subsidized employment for unemployed, low-income adults, jobs for low-income youth, and competitive grants for work-based training.
 The new proposal increases this two-and-a-half fold to $12.5 billion, with $2.5 billion designated for summer and year-round jobs for youth, and $10 billion for subsidized employment and training for adults.

 Although the most recent jobs report showed a slight drop in the unemployment rate, subsidized jobs and training for low-skill adults and youth are still badly needed.
 In January 2012, more than 5.5 million workers had been unemployed for six months or longer, and the average duration of unemployment was nine months.
 Workers with the least skills have the highest unemployment rates.